ClojureBridge/curriculum/TEACHING.md

 Capstone App
 ------------
-Budget your time so that you have enough time for the final Quil project at the end of the day.
+Budget your time so that you have enough time for the part.
+2 project at the end of the day.

 Outline
 -------